historic-trails/website/sites/la-cueva-historic-district.md

 Romero also commissioned a church on his property that would become known as the [San Rafael Mission Church](https://www.cstones.org/current-projects/2018/3/8/san-rafael-church-la-cueva-new-mexico).[^NPS-LCHD-7]  Construction on the church began in 1862 and finished in 1870.
 This mission was used as a family chapel for the Romeros, and subsequent property owners would use this as a family chapel, as well.
 Priests from near Lamy, NM came to help build the mission.
 By the 1840s, missionaries were a common presence along the Santa Fe Trail; this was a departure from the merchants, wagon masters, muleteers and ox drovers that preceded them.[^NPS-SFT-5]

-[^NPS-LCHD-7]: NPS La Cueva Historic District form p.4
+[^NPS-LCHD-7]: Purdy, 4

-[^NPS-SFT-5]: NPS History of the Sant Fe Trail Sec E. p.
-45
+[^NPS-SFT-5]: Urbana Group, section E

 ## La Cueva Today
 The La Cueva Historic District is located at the intersection of NM442 and NM518, 33.1 miles northwest of [Ft.
 Union National Monument](https://www.nps.gov/foun/index.htm).
 Today La Cueva is a private residence as well as a [farm](https://www.lacuevafarm.com/).
 In the summer months travelers can pick raspberries and bring them home.
 But the site's current form still holds clues to the history of La Cueva.
-Mora County is home to many historic landmarks on the historic register, which could be a way for the economically depressed area to benefit from it's rich past.
+Mora County is home to many historic landmarks on the historic register, which could be a way for the economically depressed area to benefit from its rich past.

 ***